 Once you’ve adjusted everything for your board compile it and flash it.
 If everything went right the output pin should be powered and if an LED is connected it should start blinking.

 You can find the complete source code on GitHub, including a Makefile.
 All the manuals quoted in this post can also be found in the repository.

-If I ever get to writing the next post, we will learn how to use the CMSIS library.
+In the next post, we will learn how to use the CMSIS library.
 It defines pointers with meaningful names for the registeres we saw in this article, so we don’t have to hardcode all the addresses.
-And it provides functions for properly timed delay so we can get rid of the for loops which lack a fixed delay.
+And it provides functions for properly timed delay so we can get rid of the for-loops which lack a fixed delay.

 You can leave comments on Hacker News.
 I’d be happy about any feedback and corrections.